TritonDataCenter/rfd/rfd/0121/README.md

 For the case of passing the bhyve configuration, this mechanism would involve `zhyve` starting the door server, then waiting for `zoneadmd` to make a door call passing the required configuration.

+### Live reconfiguration

+#### Resizing virtual disks

+**WARNING: Aspirational statement ahead** @jussisallinen

+When the backing store for a disk is resized, the next time the guest makes a geometry request, the virtio-blk driver will return the new size.
+That is, the virtio-blk driver will not cache the disk size, rather it will query the backing store each time the guest requests the geometry.

+No zone utility will be involved in the actual resizing of the device in the host.

+#### Hot add/remove of devices

+Changing the set of devices visible to a guest without a reboot is not feasible in the initial implementation.
+This is an area where there may need to be guest cooperation, which would further complicated the implementation. @jussisallinen

+**XXX** Solaris implemented *removable `lofi`* devices.
+Such an approach may be feasible to create empty disks slots that can be filled without a reboot.
+The occupants of those slots will not be present in the zone's configuration and as such will not persist across host reboot.

+#### Hot add/remove of vcpus

+In the future, maybe.

+#### Memory resizing or ballooning

+In the future, maybe.